ethhub-io/ethhub/docs/built-on-ethereum/open-finance/burner-wallet.md

-title: xDai Burner Wallet for Ethereum
+title: xDai Burner Wallet for  - EthHub

 description: The Burner Wallet allows users to interact with xDai on the POA Network sidechain for Ethereum.

 # Burner Wallet (xDai)